netsec-ethz/scion-tutorials/content/config/check.md

     Check that the log mentions `Transitioned from state ... to state Up`, not followed by a later `... to state Down`.

-*   Alternatively, you can check the same information in metrics of the border router, exposed by default on localhost, port 30442.
+*   Alternatively, you can check the same information in metrics of the border router.
+For the default SCIONLab User AS setup, this is exposed on localhost, port 30401.

     ```
-    $ curl -sfS localhost:30442/metrics | grep router_interface_up
+    $ curl -sfS localhost:30401/metrics | grep router_interface_up
     # HELP router_interface_up Either zero or one depending on whether the interface is up.
     # TYPE router_interface_up gauge
     router_interface_up{interface="1",isd_as="1-ff00:0:112",neighbor_isd_as="1-ff00:0:110"} 1